perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ```
 tcache bin 0x20 -> chunk A -> chunkB -> chunk X -> null
 ```
 When we play song #44 we are calling `malloc(0)`.
-Even though we're asking for 0 bytes, this means chunk W will have a size of 0x20 (the smallest possible heap chunk).
+Even though we're asking for 0 bytes, this means `chunk A` will have a size of 0x20 (the smallest possible heap chunk).
 The heap manager will see that the tcache bin for 0x20 isn't empty, so it will take the first chunk, `chunk A`, and return a pointer to the data section of `chunk A`.
 Now our tcache bin looks like this:

 ```
 tcache bin 0x20 -> chunk B -> chunk X -> null